tvsnarayana/tech-interview-handbook/front-end/interview-questions.md

 - `:first-line` and `:first-letter` can be used to decorate text.
 - Used in the `.clearfix` hack as shown above to add a zero-space element with `clear: both`.
 - Triangular arrows in tooltips use `:before` and `:after`.
-Encourages separation of concerns because the triangle is considered part of styling and not really the DOM, but not really possible to draw a triangle with just CSS styles.
+Encourages separation of concerns because the triangle is considered part of styling and not really the DOM.
+It's not really possible to draw a triangle with just CSS styles without using an additional HTML element.

 ###### References